s-sakti/data_indsp_news_ethnicsr/README.md

 # INDspeech06: INDspeech_NEWS_EthnicSR

 This is a collection of Indonesian ethnic speech corpora for Javanese and Sundanese for Indonesian ethnic speech recognition.
-It was developed in 2012 by the Nara Institute of Science and Technology (NAIST, Japan) in collaboration with the Bandung Institute of Technology (ITB, Indonesia).
+It was developed in 2012 by the Nara Institute of Science and Technology (NAIST, Japan) in collaboration with the Bandung Institute of Technology (ITB, Indonesia) [[Sani et al., 2012](https://ieeexplore.ieee.org/document/6422469)].

 ## Text and Speech Resources